FabienHenon/jsonapi/README.md

 ```

-Your decoders will be passed a `ResourceInfo` containing internal information about how to decode the resources and their relationships.
+Your decoders will be passed a `Resource` containing internal information about how to decode the resources and their relationships.
-From this `ResourceInfo` you can also get the resource's `id` and `links`.
+From this `Resource` you can also get the resource's `id` and `links`.

 Then you only need to decode your resource as usual using the decoder of your choice.

 If you need to decode relationships you have 2 functions: `relationship` and `relationships`.
 While the former will decode a unique relationship, the later will decode a list of relationships.

-These functions are given the type of the relationship to decode from the `relationships` json attribute, the `ResourceInfo` object, and the relationship decoder.
+These functions are given the type of the relationship to decode from the `relationships` json attribute, the `Resource` object, and the relationship decoder.

 ### Decoding
 Finally you will want to decode your json payload and retrieve your resources: